prooph/event-store/docs/repositories.md

 }
 ```

-In the first tes case you can see how an aggregate (the user entity in this case) can be added to the repository.
+In the first test case you can see how an aggregate (the user entity in this case) can be added to the repository.

 ```php
 /**